StorjOld/hashserv/README.md

 # hashserv
 Trustless and cryptographically audited public file server.
 Built on top of some of the work done on [MetaDisk](http://metadisk.org) and [DriveShare](http://driveshare.org) as part of the [Storj Project](http://storj.io).

+## Install
+Coded and tested on the Python 3.4, see below for any depecencies:

+	pip install Flask

 ## Functional Summary

 #### 1. Uploading